aleksnavratil/polish-for-normal-people/polish_textbook.md

 * `Wchodzić` : To go *into* some location, but only if that going *does* happen reglarly, repeatedly, or continuously.
 * `Wychodzić` : To go *out of* some location but only if that going *does* happen reglarly, repeatedly, or continuously.

+That last pair of examples, `Wchodzić` vs `Wychodzić`, will appear again in the following section, regarding very subtle phonetic distinctions between pairs of opposites.

-So we see that if you want to choose the correct form of `to go`, you'll need to know not only whether or not the going is a special case/rare occurence vs commonly-repeated action, but also what method of transportation is relevant, and perhaps some other facts too.
+Anyway, we see that if you want to choose the correct form of `to go`, you'll need to know not only whether or not the going is a special case/rare occurence vs commonly-repeated action, but also what method of transportation is relevant, and perhaps some other facts too.

 There are similar variations for other verbs, such as `to carry` manually vs. by wheeled transportation, and also similar patterns for regularity-vs-a-one-time-deal, but `to go` exhibits these traits most strongly.

-That last pair of examples, `Wchodzić` vs `Wychodzić`, brings us to our next point, regarding very subtle phonetic distinctions between pairs of opposites.
+This is one example of a more general pattern in Polish where common words tend to be super-irregular.
+This is true in many languages, but more so in Polish.
+The classic example is the word for `man`, which is `mężczyzna`.
+It's gramatically female but semantically male.
+There are a bunch more examples such as `dentist` and `daddy`, but they're not super-germane to our discussion so we'll not dwell on them here.

 ## Very subtle phonetic distinctions between pairs of opposites

 In English, pairs of opposite verbs tend to (usually but not always) be phonetically distinct.
 Here are some examples:

-* To enter/to exit
+* `To enter/to exit`
-* To plug in/to unplug
+* `To plug in/to unplug`
-* To turn off/to turn on
+* `To turn off/to turn on`
-* To bring out/to take away
+* `To bring out/to take away`

 In Polish, opposite verbs tend to be phonetically quite similar.
 Examples:

-* Wejść (to enter)
+* `Wejść` (to enter)
-* Wyjść (to exit)
+* `Wyjść` (to exit)

-* Włonćyć (to plug in)
+* `Włonćyć` (to plug in)
-* Wyłonćyć (to unplug)
+* `Wyłonćyć` (to unplug)

-* Wsunąć (to slide in)
+* `Wsunąć` (to slide in)
-* Wysunąć (to slide out)
+* `Wysunąć` (to slide out)

 * `Wchodzić` : To go *into* some location, but only if that going *does* happen reglarly, repeatedly, or continuously.
 * `Wychodzić` : To go *out of* some location, but only if that going *does* happen reglarly, repeatedly, or continuously.

-So you see the common `w` vs `wy` distinction, which is not usually super obvious to English speakers.
+So you see the common `w` vs `wy` distinction, which is not usually super phonetically obvious to English speakers.

 ## Phonetic agreement of adjectives and verbs

-Another wrinkle in Polish is that adjectives and nouns mostly do not take the same ending.
+Another phonetics-related wrinkle in Polish is that adjectives and nouns mostly do not take the same ending.
 Contrast this to many romance languages, wherein the transformations for e.g. feminizing an adjective and feminizing a noun are the same transformation.
-If you have `a delicious icecream` in Spanish, it is just `un delicioso helado.` Note that both the adjective and the noun end in `-o`; we just copied the `-o` from the end of the word for ice cream, and glued it onto the adjective.
+If you have `a delicious ice cream` in Spanish, it is just `un delicioso helado.` Note that both the adjective and the noun end in `-o`; we just copied the `-o` from the end of the word for ice cream, and glued it onto the adjective.

-Similarly, "a beautiful girl" in Spanish is `una hermosa chica.` Again we see that all the words end in `-a`, regardless of whether they're an article, adjective, or noun.
+Similarly, `a beautiful girl` in Spanish is `una chica hermosa`.
+Again we see that all the words end in `-a`, regardless of whether they're an article, adjective, or noun.
 Polish is mostly not like this at all; the transormations for adjectives, nouns, and most articles are totally different from each other.
 This doesn't sound like a big deal, but it turns out to be a lot harder in practice for new Polish students to remember all the different adjective-noun ending transformation pairs for all combinations of gender and declension, plus the inevitable (and fairly frequent) special cases.

 ## Overloaded suffixes

 One further wrinkle about Polish is that many many suffixes are overloaded/polymorphic.
-Meaning that it's not like english where if a word ends in `s`, it's probably plural, and if it doesn't end in `s`, it's probably singular.
+Meaning that it's not like English where if a word ends in `s`, it's probably plural, and if it doesn't end in `s`, it's probably singular.
 (Barring some unusual Latinate plurals-not-ending-in-s exceptions such as `stadia` or `qualia` etc, and the somewhat-more-common-but-still-kinda-rare singlar nouns ending in `s` such as `octopus` or `class`.
 In Polish, singular nouns can have a wide variety of endings, some of which are the same as plural nouns endings in other genders/declensions.
 This sometimes makes it hard to identify what declension/gender/plurality you're dealing with.
 For example:

 * `Posiłek`, a word in the nominative singular masculine, meaning `meal`.
 * `Kawałek`, a word in the genetive plural feminine, meaning `pieces` or `of pieces`.
 As in, "He dropped the wine glass and it broke into hundreds of pieces."